Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/basic.rst

     app = L.LightningApp(LitApp())

-The argument of the ``PanelFrontend`` class, points to the script, notebook or function that runs your Panel app.
+The argument of the ``PanelFrontend`` class, points to the script, notebook, or function that runs your Panel app.

 ----